What is Programmatic Advertising?

 Marketers might wonder why they need to split the advertising budget into programmatic as well.
 Here are several pros of programmatic.

-- Inventory Availability: The more places your ads can show, the more audiences you are able to reach, programmatic DSPs cover almost all inventories in the world.
+- Inventory Availability: The more places your ads can show, the more audiences you can reach.
+Programmatic DSPs cover almost all inventories in the world.

 - Optimization Features: There are many ways you can optimize your campaigns on DSPs, regardless of viewability and ad positions.
 This allows programmatic marketers to reduce CPA or any buying models to their desired goals.

-- Reporting: It is incredibly easy to pull out the reports from DSPs, which allow you to actively optimize and keep track of your campaigns.
+- Reporting: It is incredibly easy to pull out the DSPs reports, which allow you to actively optimize and keep track of your campaigns.
 Marketers can also customize the reports with the metrics and dimensions that they want to see.
 Furthermore, you can also fetch APP/URL reports to see all the available websites and apps and see their impressions and unique cookies.

 Available DSPs to run programmatic and differences between them